moov-io/fed/README.md

 ### Testing

 We maintain a comprehensive suite of unit tests and recommend table-driven testing when a particular function warrants several very similar test cases.
 To run all test files in the current directory, use `go test`.
-Current overall coverage can be found on [Codecov](https://app.codecov.io/gh/moov-io/fed/).

 ## Related projects
 As part of Moov's initiative to offer open source fintech infrastructure, we have a large collection of active projects you may find useful: